 Nursing is an excellent career for those who are interested in helping others improve their daily wellbeing.
-Earning your online nursing degree will prepare you to pursue careers as a registered nurse, nurse anesthetist, nurse practitioner, nurse midwife, and other occupations in general hospitals, specialized clinics, private homes, and rehabilitation facilities.
-Because Vermont consistently ranks as one of the top ten healthiest states in the country, this location offers many rich resources for those interested in entering the healthcare industry.
+Earning an online nursing degree prepares students to pursue careers as a registered nurse, nurse anesthetist, nurse practitioner, nurse midwife, and other occupations in general hospitals, specialized clinics, private homes, and rehabilitation facilities.
+Since Vermont consistently ranks as one of the top ten healthiest states in the country, this location offers rich resources for those interested in entering the healthcare industry.

-The U.S. Bureau of Labor Statistics (BLS) projects that between 2016 and 2026 the number of jobs for registered nurses will increase by 15%, much faster than the national average rate for job growth.
-Additionally, the BLS projects that jobs for nurse anesthetists, nurse midwives, and nurse practitioners will grow by 31%.
-As this data shows, nursing is an exciting and rapidly growing field.
-Whether you are interested in earning an on-campus or online nursing degree in Vermont, there are plenty of educational and professional resources for you.
+The U.S. Bureau of Labor Statistics (BLS) projects an increase of 15% for jobs as registered nurses between 2016 and 2026, faster than the national average rate for job growth.
+Additionally, the BLS forecasts that jobs for nurse anesthetists, nurse midwives, and nurse practitioners will grow by 31%.
+This data establishes nursing as an exciting and rapidly growing field.
+Whether you are interested in earning an on-campus or online nursing degree in Vermont, plenty of educational and professional resources await you.

 How to Become a Nurse in Vermont

 An associate degree in nursing (ADN) is the minimum credential needed to become a nurse.
-While there are a few different associate degrees in nursing, including an associate of science in nursing and an associate of applied science in nursing, these associates all cover the same basic coursework.
-Keep in mind that while an associate degree will qualify you for entry-level nursing jobs, you will need a bachelor's degree or a master's degree in nursing (MSN) in order to become an advanced nurse.
-If you are interested in teaching nursing to undergraduate and graduate students, you should plan to eventually earn your doctoral degree in nursing (DNP).
+While different associate degrees in nursing exists, these associates all cover the same basic coursework.
+Keep in mind that while an associate degree qualifies graduates for entry-level nursing jobs, a advanced nurses often hold a bachelor's degree or master's degree in nursing (MSN).
+Future educators should plan to eventually earn a doctoral degree in nursing (DNP).

 Before applying to nursing schools in Vermont, it's important to determine whether you would like to earn your degree on-campus or online.
-You should also research the prerequisites needed for your specific school; most nursing schools in Vermont require prospective students to have completed introductory coursework in biology, anatomy, chemistry, physiology, microbiology, nutrition, and other areas of health and science.
-Keep in mind that most nursing programs will also require you to complete clinical hours and some require students to participate in internships or fellowships.
+Also research the prerequisites needed for acceptance to a specific program; most nursing schools in Vermont request prospective students previously complete introductory coursework in biology, anatomy, chemistry, physiology, microbiology, or nutrition.
+Keep in mind that most nursing programs also require completion of clinical hours, and some require students to participate in internships or fellowships.
 Associate degrees in nursing take one to two years to complete, while bachelor's degrees take about four years, master's degrees take two to three years, and doctoral degrees require three to six years.
-There are many online RN to BSN programs in Vermont, which allow licensed nurses to quickly earn their bachelor's degree while working full-time.
+Many online RN-to-BSN programs in Vermont allow licensed nurses to quickly earn their bachelor's degree while working full-time.

-In order to become a licensed nurse, you will need to take the NCLEX-RN or NCLEX-PN.
-While how much you need to study for the NCLEX depends on your learning style and experience, it is generally recommended that you begin studying at least two or three months before taking this exam.
+In order to become a licensed nurse, students must pass the NCLEX-RN or NCLEX-PN.
+While overall studying for the NCLEX depends on a student's learning style and experience, beginning studying at least two or three months in advance is generally recommended.
 Both exams cost $200.
 The NCLEX-RN lasts six hours, while the NCLEX-PN lasts five hours.
-Keep in mind that earning an online nursing degree and a nursing license does not guarantee that you will find a job, but it does improve your prospects.
+Keep in mind that earning an online nursing degree and a nursing license does not guarantee employment, but it does improve prospects.

 Nursing Licensure in Vermont

-After completing your on-campus or online nursing degree, you are required to complete either the NCLEX-PN or the NCLEX-RN.
-While both exams test your knowledge in the field of nursing, the NCLEX-PN qualifies you to work as a practical nurse.
-Usually, individuals who have earned their diplomas in licensed practical nursing or licensed vocational nursing take this exam.
-The NCLEX-RN qualifies you to work as a registered nurse.
-Those who complete an RN program in Vermont or a BSN program in Vermont are qualified to take the exam.
+After completing an on-campus or online nursing degree, graduates must complete either the NCLEX-PN or the NCLEX-RN to obtain licensure and begin residency.
+While both exams test knowledge in the field of nursing, the NCLEX-PN qualifies graduates to work as practical nurses.
+Usually, individuals who earned their diplomas in licensed practical nursing or licensed vocational nursing take this exam.
+The NCLEX-RN enables graduates to work as registered nurses.
+Those who complete an RN program in Vermont or a BSN program in Vermont qualify to take the exam.
 Vermont is not part of the Nurse Licensure Compact, which allows nurses licensed in one state to work in other states.
-Consequently, if you earn your nursing license in Vermont and move to another state, you will need to apply for a license endorsement to work as a nurse in your new location.

 For more information about nurse licensing in Vermont, contact the Vermont State Board of Nursing.
 Vermont does not require nurses to complete continuing education credits in order to keep their licenses.
-The following table outlines the costs for taking the NCLEX and acquiring your nursing license in Vermont.
+The following table outlines the costs for taking the NCLEX and acquiring a nursing license in Vermont.

 Career Outlook for Nurses in Vermont